-- Conduct an orientation meeting with TCs, during which they are informed of school policies and procedures and are given a tour of the building. - Introduce TCs to the entire faculty during an appropriate faculty meeting. - Conduct a minimum of two conferences with the TCs concerning their progress during the placement. - Arrange for TCs to observe in a minimum of 2 classrooms other than those to which they are assigned during the last 1-2 weeks of their placements.
+- Introduce TCs to the entire faculty during an appropriate faculty meeting. - Informally observe a TC for a whole or portion of a lesson. - Confer with CTs about the progress or any issues with TCs. - Approve a minimum of 2 observations by the TC in classrooms other than those to which they have been assigned during the last 1-2 weeks of the placement.